 My delicious breakfast was served on the upper terrace overlooking the valley of Bekaa.
 It was made from organic local produce planted in the family’s surrounding lands and was the tastiest and most generous breakfast I had.
 An explosion of healthy tastes right from the garden next door!

 I also had the chance to witness soap and rose water making in the guesthouse.
 To engage more its guests in nature-related activities, Al Haush plans on hosting agro-activities and workshops according to an agriculture calendar it has put in place to offer people the chance to learn about plants, agriculture, and the making of local produce, with the aim of making their stay a true immersion in nature.

-What I was mostly touched by in Al Haush was the warm hospitality of the Saab family and their passion for their land, which they try to convey so fervently in every detail of their bed & breakfast experience.
+What particularly touched me during my stay at Al Haush Agro Guesthouse was the warm hospitality of the Saab family and their passion for their land, which they try to convey so fervently in every detail of their bed & breakfast experience.
 In less than a day, you will feel a part of this beautiful family and an ambassador of their values, their passion, and the heritage of our beautiful country.

-Here are some places or activities in Bekaa around which you can organize your stay in Al Haush:
+Here are some places or activities in Bekaa that you can enjoy during your stay in Al Haush guesthouse: